In Analytical Designer, you can use the date filter for time over time comparison to analyze your data without using complex MAQL syntax.

 In the Compare the period with dropdown list, select Same period previous year or Previous period.

-If you select All time in the Period dropdown, you cannot compare to Previous period.
+If you select All time in the Period dropdown, you cannot enable the comparison.

 In the Apply on dropdown list, select measures that you want to compare and click Apply.